scm-manager/website/content/posts/2013-10-16-scm-webhook-plugin-1-4/index.md

 slug: /plugins/scm-webhook-plugin-1-4/
 categories:
   - plugins
-  - webhook-plugin
+  - workflow-plugins

 ---
-New version of the <a title="webhook plugin" href="https://bitbucket.org/sdorra/scm-webhook-plugin" target="_blank">webhook-plugin</a> is available.
+New version of the [scm-webhook-plugin](https://github.com/scm-manager/scm-webhook-plugin) is available.

 **Changes**: